CMChemist/i-merged-both-my-accounts/README.md

 # I Merged Both My Accounts
-Now both can be found at github.com/lofiandcode.
+Now the old and the new can be found at github.com/lofiandcode.